 Development Scholarships - Occupied Palestinian Territories

-Australia commenced a scholarship program to the Palestinian Territories in 2011 and offers around 10 Masters-level scholarships each year.
+Australia commenced a scholarship program to the Occupied Palestinian Territories in 2011 and offers around 12 Masters-level scholarships each year.

-Award recipients are selected from all sector of Palestinian society, including Ministries in the Palestinian Authority, civil society, universities and the private sector.
+Award recipients are selected from all areas of Palestinian society, including Ministries in the Palestinian Authority, civil society, universities and the private sector.
 The scholarships focus on a range of options that seeks to develop Palestinian capacity in areas such as public sector management, including public financial management, and agriculture/water resource management.

 In line with the Australian Government’s strategy “Development for All” applicants with disability are encouraged to apply.

 Gender balance is a priority for the Government of Australia; female candidates are encouraged to apply.

 The scholarships program opens for applications in February each year.